anuragvvworkspace/anuragvvworkspace.github.io/content/topics_of_research/types_of_companies.md

 https://business.mapsofindia.com/doing-business-in-india/types-of-business-entities-in-india.html

-## GK
+## Jargon

+#### Proprietorship :
+AN individual can start a "proprietorship" which is an entity that exists in name only, but the taxes are borne by the individual.

+#### Partnership :
+A group of people can start a "partnership".
+You and I can have a 40-60 percent ownership in a joint entity called a partnership.
+We can earn money in that name, but whatever profits this entity makes is divided into parts.

+there is no limitation of liability in above two business entities.

+#### Company :
-"Company" is a business entity that is separately taxable for income or accountable.
+"Company" is a business entity that is separately taxable for income or accountable. registered to give a separate legal existence to the business apart from its directors and shareholders..

+#### dividend
+profit distributed per shareholder/share

+#### Liability

-*Types of companies :*
+#### Types of companies :
 Sole proprietorship
 one person company
 private
 public
 partnership
 LLP

-#### Company :
-"Company" is a business entity that is separately taxable for income or accountable.

-#### Proprietorship
-AN individual can start a "proprietorship" which is an entity that exists in name only, but the taxes are borne by the individual.